| |

 and adapt to the modern, postmodern and hypermodern way of life.
 The fact

-the current Dalai Lama is a reborn lineage holder of all Tibetan schools,
+the current Dalai Lama is a lineage holder of all Tibetan schools,

-runs against this pluralism and legitimizes a monist, theocratic view on
+runs against this pluralism and legitimizes a monist, buddhocratic view on

 question is whether it is still tenable today and in the future.